-- A. The state director, in addition to having final authority to administer the provisions of the Hazardous Materials Emergency Response Act [12-12-17 NMSA 1978], shall be responsible for central coordination and communication in the event of an accident. - B. The chief shall designate one or more persons to be known as "state police emergency response officers".
-A state police emergency response officer shall be trained in accident evaluation and emergency response and shall be available to answer an emergency response call from the first responder. - C. In the event of an accident, if the first responder is a law enforcement officer, the officer shall immediately notify the state police district emergency response officer in the officer's area, who shall in turn immediately notify the state police emergency response center.
-If the first responder is a person with radio capability tied into the radio communications bureau of the information systems division of the general services department, the person shall immediately notify Santa Fe control, who shall in turn immediately notify the state police emergency response center.
-The state police emergency response center shall:
+A. The secretary, in addition to having final authority to administer the provisions of the Emergency Management Act [12-12-17 NMSA 1978], shall be responsible for central coordination and communication in the event of an accident.

+B. The chief shall designate one or more persons to be known as "state police emergency response officers".
+A state police emergency response officer shall be trained in accident evaluation and emergency response and shall be available to answer an emergency response call from the first responder.

+C. In the event of an accident, if the first responder is a law enforcement officer, he shall immediately notify the state police district emergency response officer in his area, who shall in turn immediately notify the state police emergency response center.
+If the first responder is a person with radio capability tied into the radio communications bureau of the information systems division of the general services department, he shall immediately notify Santa Fe control, who shall in turn immediately notify the state police emergency response center shall:

-- (1) evaluate and determine the scope of the accident based on information provided by the first responder; - (2) instruct the first responder on how to proceed at the accident scene; - (3) immediately notify the state director and the appropriate responsible state agency and advise it of the necessary response; - (4) notify the sheriff or chief of police in whose jurisdiction the accident occurred; and - (5) coordinate field communications and summon additional resources requested by the emergency management team. - D. The responsible state agencies shall be: - (1) the New Mexico state police division of the department of public safety for coordination, law enforcement and traffic and crowd control; - (2) the department of environment for assistance with accidents involving hazardous materials or hazardous substances; - (3) the state fire marshal's office for assistance with any accident involving hazardous materials; - (4) the emergency medical services bureau of the department of health for assistance with accidents involving casualties; - (5) the homeland security and emergency management department and the department of military affairs for assistance with accidents that require the evacuation of the vicinity of the accident or the use of the national guard of New Mexico; and - (6) the department of transportation for assistance with road closures, designating alternate routes and related services. - E. Other state agencies and local governments shall assist the responsible state agencies when requested to do so. - F. Any driver of a vehicle carrying hazardous materials involved in an accident that may cause injury to persons or property or any owner, shipper or carrier of hazardous materials involved in an accident who has knowledge of such accident or any owner or person in charge of any building, premises or facility where such an accident occurs shall immediately notify the New Mexico state police division of the department of public safety by the quickest means of communication available.
+(1) evaluate and determine the scope of the accident based on information provided by the first responder;

+(2) instruct the first responder on how to proceed at the accident scene;

+(3) immediately notify the appropriate responsible state agency and advise it of the necessary response;

+(4) notify the sheriff or chief of police in whose jurisdiction the accident occurred; and

+(5) coordinate field communications and summon additional resources requested by the emergency management team.

+D. The responsible state agencies shall be:

+(1) the New Mexico state police division of the public safety department for coordination, law enforcement and traffic and crowd control;

+(2) the environmental improvement division of the health and environment department [department of environment] for assistance with accidents involving radioactive or hazardous materials or hazardous substances;

+(3) the state fire marshal's office for assistance with any accident involving hazardous materials;

+(4) the emergency medical services bureau of the health services division of the health and environment department [department of health] for assistance with accidents involving casualties;

+(5) the emergency planning and coordination bureau of the public safety department and the military division of the department of military affairs for assistance with accidents which require the evacuation of the vicinity of the accident or the use of the national guard of New Mexico; and

+(6) the state highway and transportation department for assistance with road closures, designating alternate routes and related services.

+E. Other state agencies and local governments shall assist the responsible state agencies when requested to do so.

+F. Any driver of a vehicle carrying hazardous materials involved in an accident which may cause injury to persons or property or any owner, shipper or carrier of hazardous materials involved in an accident who has knowledge of such accident or any owner or person in charge of any building, premises or facility where such an accident occurs shall immediately notify the New Mexico state police division of the public safety department by the quickest means of communication available.

 History: 1978 Comp., § 74-4B-5, enacted by Laws 1983, ch.
-80, § 5; 1984, ch.
-41, § 4; 1986, ch.
-62, § 3; 1989, ch.
-149, § 12; recompiled as 1978 Comp., § 12-12-21 by Laws 2005, ch.
-22, § 4; 2007, ch.
-290, § 11; 2007, ch.
-291, § 29.
+80, § 5; Laws 1984, ch.
+41, § 4; Laws 1986, ch.
+62, § 3; Laws 1989, ch.
+149, § 12, recompiled as 1978 Comp., § 12-12-21 by Laws 2005, ch.
+22, § 4.